trevordbunch/cis411_lab0_req/labreports/LAB_CRobson9000.md

 * F10: The system must notify the user when their order has been prepared.
 (Me, the writer of this document)

 * F11: The system must allow a Union or Falcon staff member to update the status of an order.
-This includes when the order is done being made and when the order is being delivered.
+This includes when the order is done being made, when the order is being delivered, and when it has been delivered.
 (Me, the writer of this document)

-* F12: The system must provide the ability for the staff member to send SMS messages to the user in case there were errors in the order or in case their location is unclear.
+* F12: The system must provide the ability for the staff member to send SMS messages to the user in case there were errors in the order or in case their location or description is unclear.
 (Me, the writer of this document)

 ### Non-Functional ###

 * N1: The styles of the added features must match the styles of the existing features.
 (Judy Fashion, the UI-UX designer)

-* N2: The information for the new features of the app must be compatible with an ereader so that people who are blind can still use the service.
+* N2: The information for the new features of the app must be compatible with an e-reader so that people who are blind can still use the service.
 (Judy Fashion, the UI-UX designer)

 * N3: The delivery exchange must comply with the COVID-19 guidelines set by Messiah University.
 (Kim Phipps, president of Messiah University)